Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Methods

 \subsection{Resolution}

-Our aim is to compare ISM conditions, star formation, early cluster evolution and feedback coupling in the CMZ with a Solar neighborhood environment.
-To achieve this, we set up two high-resolution regions in the simulation, one at $8.5~\mathrm{kpc} < R < 7.5$~kpc which throughout the text we refer to as the ``Solar Circle", and one in the central $R<4$~kpc where the dynamics are controlled by the galactic bar, which we refer to as the ``Barred region".
-The central $R<500$~pc we define as the ``CMZ" region and our analysis will focus on the ISM and SF in the CMZ region comparing it to the Solar Circle.
-We still simulate the entire Barred region at higher resolution, as the bar dynamically connects the inner part of the disk with the CMZ on timescales relevant for GMC evolution, and comparable to orbital timescales of gas in the CMZ.
+Our aim was to compare ISM conditions, star formation, early cluster evolution, and feedback coupling in the CMZ with a solar neighborhood environment.
+To achieve this, we set up two high-resolution regions in the simulation, one region at $7.5~\mathrm{kpc} < R < 8.5$~kpc, which throughout the text we refer to as the solar circle throughout, and another region in the central $R<4$~kpc where the dynamics are controlled by the Galactic bar, which we refer to as the barred region.
+The central $R<500$~pc we define as the CMZ region, and our analysis focused on the ISM and SF in the CMZ region by comparing it to the solar circle.
+We still simulated the entire barred region at higher resolution, as the bar dynamically connects the inner part of the disk with the CMZ on timescales relevant for GMC evolution, and it is comparable to orbital timescales of gas in the CMZ.
 The different regions are highlighted in Fig.~\ref{fig:HighResRegions}.
 We set a mass resolution of $M_{\rm cell} = 20$~\Msun\ in these regions, and $M_{\rm cell} = 500$~\Msun\ for the rest of the galaxy.

 In the region $R<11$~kpc and $|z|<1$~kpc, we set a maximum volume of $V_{\rm cell, max} < 10^5$~pc$^3$, which corresponds to a spherical radius of $r_{\rm cell} \simeq 30$~pc.
 This is to improve the resolution in the low density region, and avoid un-physically large SN injection regions, when clustered SNe carve out low density cavities.
-Moreover, we restrict the volume ratio of neighboring cells to a maximum of $8$.
+Moreover, we restricted the volume ratio of neighboring cells to a maximum of $8$.

 When a density regime is reached where with the target mass resolution the code is unable to even resolve a single Jeans mass, it is pointless to follow the collapse further.
-Once this regime is reached, the gas cells are not allowed to further shrink in size as this would lead to spurious fragmentation of the unresolved collapse.
+Once this regime is reached, the gas cells were not allowed to further shrink in size as this would lead to spurious fragmentation of the unresolved collapse.
 To this end, we set a minimum volume for the resolution elements of $1.7$~pc$^3$ which is given by $M_{\rm cell} = M_{J}$ ie. $V_{\rm min} \propto M^3_{\rm cell}$ and corresponds to a spherical radius of $\simeq 0.2$~pc.
 Moreover this gas is converted into stars with an enhanced efficiency of $\epsilon_{\rm ff} = 1$ (see Section~\ref{sec:StarFormation} below).

 The mass and spatial resolution as a function of density is summarized in Fig.~\ref{fig:Resolution}.
 In the high-resolution region we resolve the Jeans mass with at least $8$ resolution elements up to a density of $n = 2 \times 10^2$~\cc\ and with at least one resolution element up to a density of $n = 1.3 \times 10^4$~\cc.
 At those densities the cold ISM has average temperatures which are above our imposed temperature floor, and so we expect the dynamics and fragmentation properties of the Jeans-resolved ISM to be properly captured.
 Gas at even higher densities is still present in our simulations but should be considered as unresolved and be analyzed with this caveat in mind.
 The dotted lines in Fig.~~\ref{fig:Resolution} indicate in which density regime H{\sc ii} regions around young O stars are resolved.
 The strong dependence of the Str\"{o}mgren radius with density makes it prohibitively expensive to properly resolve the early most embedded phase of every H{\sc ii} region.
 We discuss this in further details in the caveats section (Sec.~\ref{sec:caveats}).